 A notable disadvantage of Google Chrome is that consumes a considerable amount of hardware resources when compared to other desktop web browsers.
 Despite its clean and simple user interface, the application requires substantial resources to run.

 Resource intensiveness is the primary reason why websites load faster in this browser.
 While this provides an advantage, it can be disadvantageous under several scenarios.
-Devices with lower or outdated hardware specifications might have a hard time running this browser.
+Devices with lower or outdated CPU and RAM specifications might have a hard time running this browser.